ShineyDev/pretty/docs/guide/environment.rst

         An environment variable with this value type corresponds to a JSON-encoded key-value mapping.

-        When the value of a JSON environment variable does not parse, it will fall back to its unset behavior.
+        When the value of a JSON environment variable does not parse or does not produce a mapping, it will fall back to its unset behavior.

     SGR value